-- The gathered field of applications consists of those applicants whose application form was received before the deadline and the school reference form has been received by Friday 3rd February 2023. - Suitable applicants will be invited to the school for Consultation Meetings in the week beginning Monday 27th February 2023.
-The purpose of these meetings is to explain the options available in the Sixth Form and the entry requirements for the courses. - Provisional offers will be made no later than Friday 10th March 2023. - Applicants will be assessed for suitability to attend a consultation meeting according to a points system as follows: - Up to a maximum of the 8 best full course GCSE predicted grades, scored on the GCSE grades for reformed GCSE subjects and the DfE equivalence system: (A\- 8.5 points; A- 7 points; B 5.5, C-4 points etc.) for the unreformed GCSEs.
+- The gathered field of applications consists of those applicants whose application form was received before the deadline and the school reference form has been received by Friday 2nd February 2024. - Suitable applicants will be invited to the school for Consultation Meetings.
+The purpose of these meetings is to explain the options available in the Sixth Form and the entry requirements for the courses. - Provisional offers will be made no later than Friday 8th March 2024. - Applicants will be assessed for suitability to attend a consultation meeting according to a points system as follows: - Up to a maximum of the 8 best full course GCSE predicted grades, scored on the GCSE grades for reformed GCSE subjects and the DfE equivalence system: (A- 8.5 points; A- 7 points; B 5.5, C-4 points etc.) for the unreformed GCSEs.
 Two of the subjects must be full course GCSE Mathematics and English Language. - Applicants will be placed in a rank order according to the points scored as above.
 Candidates with a score of 54 or above ("the cut off point") will be invited to a consultation meeting, according to the oversubscription criteria below if there are more applicants than places available.
 The number of applicants invited is subject to the number of places available. - In the first round of consultations, applicants will only be invited to consultation if they are currently living within the designated area unless there are exceptional circumstances.